K-DDevStudio/CareerCatalyst/README.md

 7. **Open Your Browser**

-    Visit [http://localhost:5000](http://localhost:5000) (or the specified port) to start using Sharkployee locally.
+    Visit [http://localhost:5000](http://localhost:5000) (or the specified port) to start using Carrer Catalyst locally.

 ## Usage